Racine, Wisconsin: Water

 Racine's municipal water is drawn from Lake Michigan.
 In 2011, the city's water was named the best tasting tap water in the United States by a panel of the U.S. Conference of Mayors.

 Transportation

 Mass transit is provided by the Belle Urban System or "BUS" for short.
 Taxi service is provided by Racine Taxi.

-Racine is also served by Amtrak's Hiawatha Line from the Sturtevant station in Racine County.
-Additional train service to Chicago is provided by Metra's Union Pacific/North Line from the downtown Kenosha station, which is located 6 miles from the Racine County line and 11 miles from downtown Racine.
+Racine is also served by Amtrak's Hiawatha from the Sturtevant station in Racine County.
+Additional train service to Chicago is provided by Metra's Union Pacific North Line from the downtown Kenosha station, which is located 6 miles from the Racine County line and 11 miles from downtown Racine.
 Up until 1971, residents could catch a train in downtown Racine at the Racine Depot.
+Today, the equivalent route between the Kenosha and Milwaukee train stations is covered by a bus route co-provided by Racine's public transit system and Wisconsin Coach Lines.

+Racine has several bridges connecting various parts of the city across the Root River, such as the Main Street Bridge and the West 6th Street Bridge.

 Airport

-Batten International Airport (KRAC) is a public use airport located in Racine, and the largest privately-owned airport in the United States.
+Batten International Airport (KRAC) is a public use airport located in Racine, and the largest privately owned airport in the United States.
 Racine is one of only three Wisconsin cities, along with Milwaukee and Green Bay, to have airports with customs intake capabilities.
 Commercial air service is provided by O'Hare International Airport and General Mitchell International Airport.